 We are exposed to financial risk related to the fluctuation of foreign currency exchange rates.
-Foreign currency risk for the Company is the risk variations in exchange rates between the U.S. dollar and foreign currencies, primarily with the Canadian dollar, which could affect our operating and financial results.
+Foreign currency risk for the Company is the risk variations in exchange rates between the U.S. dollar and foreign currencies, primarily with the Canadian dollar and Swiss franc, which could affect our operating and financial results.
+A 10% increase or decrease of the U.S. dollar would have no material effect assuming all other variables remained constant.